SaadH-077/TML-Watermark-Forging/HOW_WE_GOT_HERE.md

 (classical dwtDct) is fragile (surviving bit-accuracy 0.60, collapses under JPEG).
 But a leaderboard probe that strengthened WM_1's quantization margin was a **wash** (+0.0002): the quality cost cancelled the detection gain, and dwtDct is JPEG-fragile at *every* strength.
-Conclusion: the natives sit near their achievable ceiling with these public encoders, the remaining gap to the ~0.90 leaders is essentially the one scheme we couldn't crack, WM_3.
+Conclusion: the natives sit near their achievable ceiling with these public encoders.
+With WM_3 now identified too, the remaining gap to the top of the board is the quality and robustness of the public encoders, not a missing scheme.

 ## The climb

 `0.661` (3 schemes) → **`0.719`** (adding CIN + MBRS, +0.057) → **`0.821`** (adding VINE + TrustMark-P) →
-`0.827` (chroma-domain WM_3) → **`0.836`** (color-axis WM_3 + native robustness).
-The jumps were driven
+`0.827` (chroma-domain WM_3) → `0.836` (color-axis WM_3 + native robustness) → **`0.8553`** (WM_3 identified as
-by *identification*, not leaderboard tuning, every gain is a per-scheme method that generalizes across the 30% public / 70% private split.
+ArtificialGANFingerprints and re-embedded natively, +0.019).
+The jumps were driven by *identification*, not leaderboard tuning, every gain is a per-scheme method that generalizes across the 30% public / 70% private split.

 ## Real-world takeaway

 Watermark forgery under near-black-box conditions is practical and cheap: for any *deployed public* scheme, an attacker with a handful of same-message watermarked images can identify the scheme and re-encode with its own public encoder, a perfect, generalizing forgery.
-The one scheme we could **not** forge, WM_3, is exactly the one that is content-keyed with a non-public detector.
-That is the defensive lesson: robust provenance needs secret, content-bound, keyed watermarks whose detectors reject transplanted marks, not merely imperceptible ones.
+WM_3 is the sharpest lesson.
+As a content-adaptive learned mark it defeats the averaging forgery that breaks the additive schemes, and we briefly mistook that resistance for security.
+But content-adaptivity is **not** protection once the weights are public: the per-image embedding that hides the mark is exactly what its own encoder reproduces on any target, so an attacker need only identify the model and re-embed.
+Nor is obscurity protection, WM_1 and WM_5 fall to plain averaging and WM_3 fell the moment we matched it to a public checkpoint.
+Robust provenance has to rest on a secret key or a secret detector, not on imperceptibility, content-adaptivity, or an undisclosed scheme built on public encoders.